cedesk/cedesk.github.io/pages/references.md

 ---
 layout: page
-subheadline:  "The software was used in research on concurrent conceptual design of complex systems"
+subheadline:  "The software is and was used in research on concurrent conceptual design of complex systems"
 title:  "References"
 teaser:
 categories: